- Prospective Students

 |Level II||Level III|

-Any three of the following courses can be chosen as electives, if qualified, to complete the General Physics Major:
+Any two of the following courses can be chosen as electives, if qualified, to complete the General Physics Major:

 |Any other PHYS course|